 A non-profit that provides many different supports for people who have HIV, including healing retreats and peer navigation services

-Offers opportunities for youth to participate in activities that reduce stigma around HIV and Hep C in BC.
+Offers opportunities for youth to participate in activities that reduce stigma around HIV and HCV in BC.
 Includes a calendar of events.

-Northern Health supports community-based organizations across our region to provide local services and supports to people living with HIV and Hep C, or who are at risk for the infection.
+Northern Health supports community-based organizations across our region to provide local services and supports to people living with HIV and HCV, or who are at risk for the infection.

 - Adding Calories & Protein to Your Diet (from Alberta Health Services)